assaf/zombie/doc/API.md

 ### browser.wait(duration, callback)
 ### browser.wait(done, callback)

 Waits for the browser to complete loading resources and processing JavaScript events.
-When done, calls the callback with null and browser.

-With `duration` as the first argument, this method waits for the specified time (in milliseconds) and any resource/JavaScript to complete processing.
+The browser will wait for resources to load (scripts, iframes, etc), XHR requests to complete, DOM events to fire and timers (timeout and interval).
+But it can't wait forever, especially not for timers that may fire repeatedly (e.g. checking page state, long polling).

+There are two mechanisms to determine completion of processing.
+You can tell the browser to give up after certain time by passing the duration as first argument, or by setting the browser option `waitFor`.
+The default value is 500, since waiting 0.5 seconds is good enough for most pages.

-You can also pass a function as the first argument that tells the browser when to stop processing events.
-The function is called with the window and should return `true` when done.
+You can also tell the browser to wait for something to happen on the page by passing a function as the first argument.
+That function is called repeatedly with the window object, and should return true (or any value equal to true) when it's time to pass control back to the application.

-Without duration or function, Zombie makes best judgement by waiting up to a second for the page to load resources (scripts, XHR requests, iframes), process DOM events, and fire timeouts events.
+For example:

+    // Wait until map is loaded
+    function mapLoaded(window) {
+      return window.querySelector("#map");
+    }
+    browser.wait(mapLoaded, function() {
+      // Page has a #map element now

+    })

+Note that even in this mode the browser won't wait forever, but complete when there are no events to wait for, or give up after 5 seconds of waiting.

 You can also call `wait` with no callback and simply listen to the `done` and `error` events getting fired.